a-dubaj/scraper/README.md

 ## After all the dependencies are installed you can start the scraper with.

-# start the development server
+# Start the development server
    ```bash
     npm run start
    ```